bubblemanss/Guelph2015/README.md

 - Theme 1: Solid Waste collection schedule (seems easiest to do)
 - Theme 2: Solid Waste sorting tool
 - Theme 3: Guelph Transit adopt a bus stop
 - Theme 4: Guelph Transit managing bus stop amenities

+Ideas:
+- Theme2: Create an app that lets people identify which bin their garbage goes into.
+It can have a search bar option for people to type in the item, and it can have the option to use a barcode scanner built into the app.
+This way, they dont have to type it in.
+(Jonathan)